 Sexually Transmitted Infection

 An STD (sexually transmitted disease) or STI (sexually transmitted infection) can occur for many reasons.
 Our physicians provide the necessary treatment to help prevent a gonorrhea or chlamydia infection.
-Sexually transmitted infection prevention should be easily available to everyone. ($29)
+Sexually transmitted infection prevention is now available to everyone. ($29)

 CDC Antibiotic Recommendations for gonorrhea and chlamydia exposure:

 - Any sexual partner of a person who tested positive should be treated